Nexmo/stitch-android-quickstart/docs/4-enable-audio.md

 ## 2 - Showing `MemberMedia` events

 In the previous quickstart we added a `RecyclerView` to our app and showed the chat history by adding `ChatAdapter.java`.
-As a refresher, to observe events that happen in a conversation we've tapped into `conversation.messageEvent()` and added a `ResultListener` that's fired whenever there's new event.
+As a refresher, to observe events that happens in a conversation we've tapped into `conversation.messageEvent()` and added a `ResultListener` that's fired whenever there's new event.
 Up until now, the only events we've dealt with are `Text`.
 Now we're going to handle any `MemberMedia` events that get sent to a conversation.

 ### 2.1 - Handling `MemberMedia` events in `ChatAdapter.java`

 We're going to make some changes to the `onBindViewHolder()` method.
-Currently we check for `Text` events like so `if (events.get(position).getType().equals(EventType.TEXT))`.
+Currently we check for `Text` events like so: `if (events.get(position).getType().equals(EventType.TEXT))`.

 Now we need to add a check for `MemberMedia` events with an `else if`.

 ```java
 // ChatAdapter.java